Advanced Crawler Settings

 If you have password-protected content that you'd like to include in your search results, you need to authenticate our crawler so we're able to access the secure pages.
 There are several options:

-1. If you use HTTP Basic Authentication, simply fill out a username and password.
+1. If you use HTTP Basic Authentication, simply fill out a username and password (not applicable if JavaScript-rendered content needs to be added to the search index)

-2. If you have a custom login page, use the Custom Login Screen settings instead.
+2. If you have a custom login page, use the Custom Login Screen settings instead (not applicable if JavaScript-rendered content needs to be added to the search index)

 4. Whitelist our crawler's IP addresses so it can access all pages without a login (under Firewall > Tools):